 How to Choose a Technical Writer

-- Are your customers experts in your industry?
+1. Are your customers experts in your industry?

-If yes, then consider using a technical author with relevant industry experience, but make sure they have an understanding of technical communication principles too.
+If yes, then consider using a technical author with relevant industry experience.
+But make sure they have an understanding of technical communication principles too.
 Untrained technical authors are much more likely to have picked up habits that are seen as ‘bad practice’ and can result in ineffective documentation (even if it is aimed at technically adept readers).

 What sort of things do I mean by ‘bad practice’?
 Well, common problems that I run into include manuals written in a linear style; user guides written in a way that will make future conversion into single-sourced online help costly; and my pet hate, documentation that describes a product rather than helps users achieve their goals.
 Then there are other ‘amateur’ mistakes, such as overuse of jargon, repetition of phrases, and a lack of understanding of good sentence structure and flow.

-- Are your customers technically minded, but not experts in your industry and product?
+2. Are your customers technically minded, but not experts in your industry and product?

-Look for a writer who is a trained technical author with a proven aptitude for handling technical content.
+If yes, then look for a writer who is a trained technical author with a proven aptitude for handling technical content.
 They don’t need to be a technical expert themselves, but should be able to prove they are comfortable dealing with technical subjects.